microsoft/Kuku/README.md

 The Kuku distribution contains a .Net Core wrapper of the native code.
 This wrapper currently only supports the Windows OS.

-The KukuLib project produces a C++ dynamic library defining the externalized methods to be used by the C# code.
-The KukuDotNet project is the C# wrapper code using the KukuLib dll.
+The KukuNative project produces a C++ dynamic library defining the externalized methods to be used by the C# code.
+The KukuDotNet project is the C# wrapper code using the KukuNative dll.

 ## Building Kuku.Net

 ### Windows

-First, Build the KukuLib project `KukuLib.vcxproj` from `Kuku.sln`.
-This results in the dynamic library `kukulib.dll` to be created in `dotnet\kukulib\bin\$(Platform)\$(Configuration)`.
+First, Build the KukuLib project `KukuNative.vcxproj` from `Kuku.sln`.
+This results in the dynamic library `kukunative.dll` to be created in `dotnet\kukunative\bin\$(Platform)\$(Configuration)`.

 Next, build the KukuDotNet project `KukuDotNet.csproj` from `Kuku.sln`.
 This results in the dynamic library `kukudotnet.dll` to be created in `dotnet\kukudotnet\bin\$(Platform)\$(Configuration)`.

 ### Linux

+First, make sure that Kuku is installed on your machine, following the instructions above.

 ````
-cd dotnet/kukudotnet
+cd dotnet/kukunative
 cmake .
 make
+cd ../kukudotnet
+dotnet build
 cd ../..
 ````